Growing Mushrooms on Logs, Stumps, and Woodchips

 Topics: inoculation procedures for bolts, totems, and woodchip beds

 Week 4: Forcing, fruiting, harvest, and storage

 Topics: Management, pests, how to force fruiting of mushrooms, when to harvest, storage and drying mushrooms

 Topics: Wholesale vs retail sales, CSAs, restaurants, packaging and delivery, value added products, labeling and legal considerations

 Week 6: Beyond just food: other benefits of mushrooms

 Topics: home propagation, health and medicinal benefits, mycoremediation

-Course fee is $250, plus $30 for a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course, so $280 total.
+Course fee is $280, which includes $30 for a table-top mushroom spawn kit that will be sent directly to you for the hands-on portion of the course.

-Register more than 1 month in advance to get a $25 discount on each course, as well as a $50 total discount on registration for 3 or more courses.
+Register more than 1 month in advance to get a $25 discount on each course.

 NOTE: We are also offering other mushroom courses in-person which can be viewed at the Cornell Mushroom Event Page.